francoismichel/flec/README.md

 The NS3-DCE environment is available [here](https://github.com/francoismichel/flec-simulation-experiments).

+A huge thanks to [Maxime Piraux](https://scholar.google.be/citations?user=DRHOxqwAAAAJ&hl=fr) who wrote most of the NS3 simulation scripts !

 ### Reproducing the results
 The only dependency you need to install is git and [Docker](https://www.docker.com/).
 The computations with NS3 are CPU-intensive, the more CPUs you have, the better it is.
 You will need between 2GB and 3GB of RAM per CPU you use for the experiments.